Alternative Education Loans

 As an undergraduate, a student must be enrolled in at least 12 credits per semester to be considered full time.

-In order for a student to be considered an independent student, he/she must be able to answer “Yes” to at least one of the following:
+In order for a student to be considered an independent student, the student must be able to answer “Yes” to at least one of the following:

 - Do you have children you support?